Wildlife Biologist & Golden Eagle Specialist

 Katie has been part of WRI's raptor research team since 2011.
-She currently operates as the Research Director managing WRI's long-term Eagle Tracking Program and leads WRI's Golden Eagle aerial and ground survey work in California and Nevada.
+She currently operates as the Research Director managing WRI's long-term Eagle Tracking Program and leads WRI's Golden Eagle aerial and ground survey work in Southern California.
 Her eagle and raptor experience includes occupancy and productivity surveys, migration and point counts, nest monitoring at construction sites, and monitoring via remote camera traps.
 Her nest monitoring and occupancy survey experience includes Burrowing Owls, a California Species of Special Concern.
 Ms. Quint has been conducting ground observations for WRI’s Golden Eagle and Raptor Migration Project based out of WRI's Montana "yurt" headquarters on the Continental Divide and assisted in WRI's trapping and banding efforts.
 Katie has logged over 400 hours of Golden Eagle experience, which fuels her passion for wildlife advocacy and eduction.
 Katie currently leads WRI's Advocacy Team, having learned from the mentorship of great advocates on WRi's Board of Directors including the late, greats Dave Bittner and the lovely Carol Angus.
 Katie’s experiences have also involved animal husbandry and training of over 60 species of large captive ungulates, small mammals, reptiles, and birds at both accredited and non-profit private zoos in Hawaii and North Carolina.
 She began committing herself to volunteer efforts for various animal shelters and zoos since 2007 where she specialized in designing and presenting educational programs on animal conservation, ecology and disease prevention in addition to providing animal care.
 She is a member of WRI’s Education Committee providing great contributions for WRI's annual Hawk Watch program as an organizer and presenter.
 Katie received her B.S. in Zoology with a minor in Psychology from North Carolina State University in 2010 and loves living among the flora and fauna of San Diego County.

 In memorium: December 30, 1944- January 9, 2020